noblessei89/MA-EV-load-profiling/README.md

 - **Datasource**: [EVWatts Public Database](https://livewire.energy.gov/ds/evwatts/evwatts.public)

 #### Houston EV Registration Data (`MAEVCount.xlsx`)
-- Provides detailed EV registration data for Boston, Massachusetts.
+- Provides detailed EV registration data for Massachusetts.
 - `zipcode`: The ZIP code associated with each registration.
 - `carname`: The name or model of the registered vehicle.
 - `evcount`: The number of EVs registered within each ZIP code.

 #### Registered EV's Battery Spec Data (`BatterySizeData.xlsx`)
-- Provides detailed battery specs of registrated EV data for Houston, Texas.
+- Provides detailed battery specs of registrated EV data for Massachusetts.
 - `carname`: The name or model of the registered vehicle.
 - `batterysize`: Battery capacity of each EV (in kWh).
 - **Datasource**: Official manufacturer websites.

 ### Synthetic Residential EV Charging Load Data (`ChargingProfilesZipcode.xlsx`)
-- Synthetic data contains 10-minute interval residential EV charging loads for all ZIP codes in Houston, Texas.
+- Synthetic data contains 10-minute interval residential EV charging loads for all ZIP codes in Massachusetts.
 - Data Generation:
   - Based on the charging curves derived from the training dataset.
   - Combined with Houston EV registration data and battery specifications for each EV.